Hepatitis B Vaccine

 - 2nd Shot - At least one month (or 28 days) after the 1st shot

-- 3rd Shot - Six months after the 1st shot (or at least 2 months after the 2nd shot)
+- 3rd Shot - At least 4 months (16 weeks) after the 1st shot (or at least 2 months after the 2nd shot)

 To be certain that you are protected against hepatitis B, ask for a simple blood test to check your “antibody titers” that will confirm whether the vaccination was successful.

 More than 1 billion doses of the hepatitis B vaccine have been given worldwide and it is considered one of the safest and most effective vaccines ever made.
 Numerous studies looking at the vaccine's safety have been conducted by the World Health Organization, U.S. Centers for Disease Control and Prevention, and many different medical societies.

 No evidence has been found that the hepatitis B vaccine causes sudden infant deaths (SIDs), autism, multiple sclerosis, or other neurological disorders.